 All of the best free streaming services are ad-supported.
 They play 30-second to 60-second commercials, generally at the same rate as a cable network.
-Yes, watching commercials is annoying but again, that’s what enables these platforms to be free.

 For live channels, Pluto TV and Sling Free are the top options (as is the Roku Channel’s new live guide, though it’s still rolling out to users).
-You can channel surf just like you do on cable — scroll through the lineup to see what’s airing.
-And if there’s nothing airing live that you want to watch, both have on-demand sections to browse available movies and shows.

 The best free streaming services right now

 NBC's Peacock TV is a behemoth, with over 13,000 hours of content available in its Peacock Free tier.
 That content is top-notch, too.
 You'll find titles like The Office, 30 Rock, Battlestar Galactica, Cheers, Friday Night Lights, Parenthood and Parks and Recreation.
 And there are a ton of movies to watch, from Harry Potter to Jurassic Park.
 We rank Peacock on top for a reason: as we tested it out, it felt like a premium experience with a slightly shorter list of titles.
 That's a situation that few other services here can offer.